 Aspiring devs and graduates – learn at your own pace.
 Don’t rush your journey!
 Learning is different for everyone, so I’d definitely say do what helps you the most and gives you the best platform to learn.
 Don’t worry so much about what everyone else is doing.

-Once graduated and looking for a job, remember to prepare for interviews, don’t wing it!
+Once you graduate and are looking for a job, remember to prepare for interviews – don’t wing it!
 Have a good GitHub with decent projects in there and responsible file names.

 When you’re not on the job, what do you get up to you in your spare time?

-A whole lot of gaming!
-I like to play console, Nintendo Switch, and PS4.
-I play a lot of adventure games.
-I love puzzle games, but I’m terribly bad at them… my method is: get stronger and be stronger than the enemies, but that doesn’t really work in puzzle games!
-Besides that, I enjoy drawing, and like to play a variety of instruments; piano, guitar, and I enjoy messing around with other instruments too.
+I do a whole lot of gaming!
+I like to play console, Nintendo Switch, and PS4 games.
+I also play a lot of adventure games.
+I love puzzle games, but I’m terribly bad at them.
+My method is to get stronger and be stronger than the enemies, but that doesn’t really work in puzzle games!
+Besides that, I enjoy drawing and playing a variety of instruments, including piano and guitar.
+I also enjoy messing around with other instruments.

-Covid has impacted so many of us in different ways.
-Some of us buried ourselves in DIY or binge-watched everything Netflix has available.
+COVID has impacted so many of us in different ways.
+Some of us buried ourselves in DIY or binge-watched everything Netflix has to offer.
 How have you kept yourself busy?

 Gaming.
 I think I logged 200 hours on one game… I shouldn’t be proud, but I am.
 Aside from gaming, I’ve helped out around the garden, but I’ve certainly not enjoyed the soil aspect of gardening.
 I’ve also been learning a few things on the piano; I enjoy learning songs from games – that tends to be what I play most.
 When it comes to the guitar – I tend to just make as much noise as possible.